vb277/micromousee/README.md

    algorithm = "dliteff32"  # Example: Running the D* Lite with Flood Fill hybrid for 32x32 mazes
    ```

+5. **Choose the Maze**:
+   In the `mazes` folder, one can find various 16x16 mazes.
+There are 32x32 mazes in the `halfsize` folder, and 6x6 mazes in the `small mazes` folder.

 ### Here are the available options for the `algorithm` variable:

 #### **Flood Fill Algorithms**: